A short proof of a central limit theorem for the order of the giant component and $k$-core: Acknowledgements

 \section{Acknowledgements}

-This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P36131, 10.55776/I6502, 10.55776/ESP3863424].
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P36131 (J.Erde), 10.55776/I6502 (M. Kang), 10.55776/ESP3863424 (M. Anastos)] and by the Swiss National Science Foundation (SNSF) [P500-2\_235474] (V. Pfenninger).
 For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
+We thank the reviewers for helpful comments on the paper, and for bringing the particular form of Theorem \ref{thm:prob_Minkowski} to our attention.